hanji117/UnityGameProject/README.md

 This executable file will only play on a pc.

 Game configuration:
-Before you begin to play a window will pop up asking you to select what screen resolution and graphics you want.
+Before you begin to play, a window will pop up asking you to select what screen resolution and graphics you want.
 I recommend selecting 1650 * 1050 for screen resolution, click the windowed box, and select "good" for graphics quality.
 This helps avoid lag.